Mary-Ann Byrne BA (Hons) Dip Couns (MBACP)

-In addition I offer on-line and telephone counselling or home visits to clients who are home bound or in residential care are available.
+In addition I offer on-line and telephone counselling or home visits to clients who are home bound or in residential care.

 I am able to work with clients who present with a range of concerns and for several years I have worked at a respected local charity counselling adult survivors of childhood abuse.
 I am experienced in working with trauma, dissociation, anxiety and post-traumatic stress, sexual violence and domestic abuse.